wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Open the file for *Eucalyptus* sp.

--How do *Eucalyptus* leaves differ from most of the other angiosperm leaves we looked at today?
-Why might this leaf form be an advantage for Eucalypts?
+- How do *Eucalyptus* leaves differ from most of the other angiosperm leaves we looked at today?

+\vspace*{3\baselineskip}

+-Why might this leaf form be an advantage for Eucalypts?

 \vspace*{3\baselineskip}